How to Open a UK Bank Account from the USA

 It works as follows:

-- The Wise Account is a multiple currency account that lets you hold money in more than 40 currencies, including U.S. dollars and U.K. pounds.
+- The Wise Account is a multiple currency account that lets you hold money in more than 50 currencies, including US dollars and UK pounds.

 - You also get a connected debit card, so you can spend money from the account.
-The debit card is free to use if you’re spending money in the local currency.
+Wise international debit card is free to use if you’re spending money in the local currency.

 - There’s a Wise app that tells you how much is in your account at all times.